NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Erastil - Moderate Curse.md

-**Moderate Curse** Erastil's beasts take a dislike to you.
+Erastil's beasts take a dislike to you.
 Animals' attitudes toward you are one category worse (friendly instead of helpful, indifferent instead of friendly, and so on).

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*